Azure/ResourceModules/modules/storage/storage-account/README.md

 | `resourceId` | string | The resource ID of the deployed storage account. |
 | `systemAssignedPrincipalId` | string | The principal ID of the system assigned identity. |

-## Considerations

-This is a generic module for deploying a Storage Account.
-Any customization for different storage needs (such as a diagnostic or other storage account) need to be done through the Archetype.
-The hierarchical namespace of the storage account (see parameter `enableHierarchicalNamespace`), can be only set at creation time.

 ## Cross-referenced modules

 This section gives you an overview of all local-referenced module files (i.e., other CARML modules that are referenced in this module) and all remote-referenced files (i.e., Bicep modules that are referenced from a Bicep Registry or Template Specs).